 In 1946 he was twenty years old.
 Spain’s economy was still recovering from the Spanish Civil War and Europe’s was recovering from World War II, so he joined the Merchant Marine.
 When he left home my grandmother told him, “Go find a better life for yourself, but remember if things don’t work out, you always have a home to come back to.”

-So he went and travelled the world collecting experiences that would be told after Christmas dinner and many summer barbeques after a few too many glasses of wine or with a glass of cognac in his hand.
+So he went, travelling the world, he collected experiences.
+He told those stories after Christmas dinner and many summer barbeques.
+Usually after a few too many glasses of wine or with a glass of cognac in his hand.
 Bob and I didn’t fully appreciate stories of his many trips through the Panama Canal, or time spent in Pre-Castro Havana or arriving in Argentina a few days after Juan Peron was overthrown until we were older and had a few of our own life experiences.

 Dad and the others were what would be referred to today as undocumented aliens.
 Viña had a work visa and wasn’t going to jeopardize his status.
 His condition was this…if immigration officials came looking for any of them, he wouldn’t hide them, he would give them up.

-Sure enough one night there was a knock on the door and Dad and two others were taken away.
-Dad’s saving grace was he had a bank book and pay stubs with him.
+One night there was a knock on the door and Dad and two others were taken away.
+That night, having a pay stubs and a bank book in his pocket saved him from getting deported.
 He insisted every employer withhold taxes from his paycheck, although he wasn’t a citizen, he enjoyed the benefits of this country and felt it was the right thing to do.
 On that night it made a difference, the immigration agent realized this was a hard-working guy who needed a break, and let him go.

 For years he told us stories, Dad loved a good story, about working on the Jersey Turnpike but he never told us what he did.
 Years later Bob and I took Dad to DC for a weekend trip so Bob asked him.
 He helped build the concrete forms for 23 bridges.
 I could see that, he was like a mountain goat, totally fearless when it came to heights.